Vylpes/vylbot-core/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

+You can ask a question about the project by emailing us at `getgravitysoftware@gmail.com`.

 You can ask a question about the project in the `#development` channel in the [Discord Server](https://discord.gg/UyAhAVp).

 ## What you should know